-The Evans County School System has announced the delay of the first day of school until Monday, Aug.
-24, for both virtual and face-to-face instruction.
+The Evans County School System has announced another delay of the first day of school, now until Tuesday, Sept.
+8. The school board previously decided to postpone the opening until Aug.
+24.

-“While we believe we have done everything feasible to prepare for a safe return, we do not believe it is wise to do so under the current severe community spread,” a statement from the school system reads.
+“While we believe we have done everything feasible to prepare for a safe return, we do not believe it is wise to do so under the continued severe community spread,” the school statement reads.

 More reopening info: